SaaS-Hole-Solutions/SubScrub/README.md

 I built SubScrub to handle the dirty work.
 It's a simple tool that dives into your library, keeps the languages you actually want, and moves the rest into a backup folder so your main folders stay clean. 🧹

+# IMPORTANT #
+**⚠️ USE AT YOUR OWN RISK ⚠️**
+>
+> SubScrub moves files within your file system.
+While it is designed with multiple safety layers, the author is not responsible for any data loss or misplaced files.
+>
+> **BACKUP RECOMMENDATIONS:**
+> 1. ALWAYS perform a "DRY RUN" (Option 4 in the script) before committing to a live run.
+> 2. If you are processing a massive library for the first time, consider cloning your subtitle directory to a separate drive first.
+> 3. Keep your media server's metadata backup current.

 ## 🚀 What it actually does

 * **Keeps your favorites:** By default, it keeps English (`.en`, `.eng`, etc.), but you can tell it to keep whatever you want. 🌍